Two Case Studies

 With TMJ treatment in place, Susan agreed to return in four months for a re-evaluation.
 But she never did.

 Almost two years later as I was waiting in line to buy a movie ticket, I noticed Susan was also in line.
 She apologized for not coming into the office for a re-evaluation and told me that her migraines were now few and far between.
 She had followed the plan of treatment I designed and her jaw muscles were much less symptomatic and her migraines much less severe.

-If you commit to be an active participant in your care, the benefits of TMJ treatment can last for years.
-Moreover, even if you’re someone who has suffered for decades with jaw problems, it is never to late to seek an answer.
+If you commit to being an active participant in your care, the benefits of TMJ treatment can last for years.
+And, even if you’re someone who has suffered for decades from jaw problems, it’s never too late to seek an answer.